|

 only takes a few minutes a day once you set up your system.
 After a month or

-two, you'll discover where you can reduce your expenses.
+two, you'll discover where you can reduce your cash outflow.
 Within a year,

 you'll be in control of future spending.